Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues: Introduction

+Discussions over empirical findings and policy positions are the cornerstones of the scientific endeavor and the democratic process, but research from the science and political communication fields shows that antagonistic and uncivil interactions are detrimental to meaningful engagement \citep{van2024opposing}, especially when positions are taken based on pre-existing societal cleavages instead of the merits of the issue itself \citep{druckman2025partisan}.
+Incivility, which ranges from incensed discussions to outright rude critiques and name-calling~\citep{anderson2014nasty}, intensifies intergroup polarization~\citep{brundidge2024clinching, chen2024disagreement}.
+It is associated with the dehumanization of outgroup members~\citep{moore2020exaggerated}, reducing individuals' willingness to engage with each other~\citep{ng2020toward}, and lower trust in institutions~\citep{mutz2005new}.
+Specifically in terms of public trust of science, incivility has been found to delegitimize science and lower public trust toward scientists \citep{chinn2022can}.

+In this study, we explore the public's uncivil and antagonistic engagement with climate science and public health discussions, two critical issues at the science-policy nexus.
+Different from prior research on incivility of discussion in climate change \citep{xia2021spread} and public health \citep{hsieh2025psychological}, which primarily looked at the issues by themselves, we focus on how outgroup antagonism spills from one issue domain to another.

 We conceptualize spillover of antagonism between societal issues as a manifestation of affective polarization resulting from individuals sorting into entrenched political groups~\citep{mason2015disrespectfully}.
 There is a growing tendency for issues to become linked through their association with partisan positions, whereby individuals' attitudes toward different issues become predictive of each other~\citep{kozlowski2021issue}.
-As more issues become aligned in this manner, entrenched group-based cleavages become salient cues for belief formation and political behavior \citep{baldassarri2008partisans}, including how one understands new policy issues and engages with their outgroup.
+As more issues become aligned in this manner, entrenched group-based cleavages become salient cues for belief formation and political behavior \citep{baldassarri2008partisans}, including how one understands new policy issues and engages with their outgroup \citep{taber2006motivated,druckman2019evidence}.
 When a highly aligned system is also affectively polarized, antagonistic communication cues and outgroup mistrust in one domain should easily travel to another.
-Following this mechanism, linkages between issues that share overlapping sources of political cleavage can also become a pathway which political extremism, e.g., politically-linked conspiracy beliefs, travels through \citep{miller2020covid,enders2021conspiracy}, a particularly salient concern in the public health domain \citep{erokhin2022covid}.
+Following this mechanism, linkages between issues that share overlapping sources of political cleavage can also become a pathway for the spreading of political extremism \citep{miller2020covid,enders2021conspiracy}.
+Politically-linked conspiracy beliefs, for example, is a particularly salient concern in the public health domain \citep{erokhin2022covid}.